referrerpolicy=no-referrer-when-downgrade

 //!

 //!
-From the previous sections, we know that the a database component is part of the node, not the
+From the previous sections, we know that the database component is part of the node, not the

 //! runtime.
 We also hinted that a set of host functions ([`sp_io::storage`]) are how the runtime